mahdikazemi96/RegisterationForm/README.md

 I choosed bootstrap 5 for design UI and Angular 13 to connect the UI to Backend.

-as you know *Angular*  is based on *Typescript*. so we use *Typescript* language to develop this angular app and also most of or files type are *Typescript*.
+as you know *Angular*  is based on *Typescript*. so we use *Typescript* language to develop this angular app and also most of our files type are *Typescript*.

 So follow these steps:

 - to run angular app you need to install nodejs so go to https://nodejs.org/en/download/ and download then install it.
-- after installing nodejs you should install angular cli to be able to complie angular code. you can install it with this command `npm install -g @angular/cli`.
+- after installing nodejs you should install angular cli to be able to compile angular code. you can install it with this command `npm install -g @angular/cli`.
 - create a folder with name *RegisterationForm.UI*.
 - run powershell with *administrator* mode and route to the *RegisterationForm.UI* path then execute the command `ng new UI`.
 - after executing the command it starts to download necessory files and asks some questions as follow: